photoprism/photoprism/.github/ISSUE_TEMPLATE/bug_report.md

 This is especially important if you are reporting a Performance, Import, or Indexing problem.
 You can skip this if you are reporting a problem found on our public demo, or if it is a completely unrelated issue, such as a broken page layout.

 - Device / Processor Type (Raspberry Pi 4, AMD Ryzen, Intel,...)
-- Physical Memory incl Swap Space (in GB)
+- Physical Memory & Swap Space (in GB)
 - Storage Type (HDD, SSD, RAID, USB, Network Storage,...)
 - anything else that might be helpful